 - Offer unavailable if closing/transferring from another NAB credit card account

-Point Hacks earn a maximum of $110 per applicant for this card.
+Point Hacks earn a range of commissions for applicants of NAB credit cards.
 More about this →

 A few months ago, NAB launched new Visa-only credit cards linked to their new rewards program, NAB Rewards.
 The NAB Rewards Platinum card now has up to 110,000 bonus NAB Rewards points (equivalent to 55,000 Velocity points or 36,300 Asia Miles) on offer.